BrandiATMuhkuh/brandiatmuhkuh.github.com/source/projects/index.markdown

 This project has been created as my bachelor practicum.
 The idea of TagAPrice is to make the grocery market fully transparent.
 We buy groceries almost every day but we have no simple solution to find out where we get the cheapest product.
 TagAPrice tries to help to solve the problem.

 The project is divided into three main parts.
 First a store database.
-Second a product datatbase.
-And thind, a price database to combine the other two datasets.
+Second a product database.
+And third, a price database to combine the other two datasets.
 Right now, TagAPrice is in sleep mode.
 That means we have no time to develop or add more data.
 We tried to find investors but three years ago it was very hard to find someone who wants to support such a project.
 Right now, I'm working on only one part of the platform.
 I want to create a mobile app that uses a receipt as input and extracts all products and prices from it.
 As soon as this is done we can restart to integrate the data into the full project.

 **My Job:** Project Manager, UX-Designer <br />
 **Team Members:** 7 <br />